 Chocolate is a one-two punch.
 It’s both oily, so you’ll need a surfactant, and organic since the sweet treat includes vegetable oil (such as cocoa butter) and various cocoa solids.

 Fortunately for your laundry bill, you can tackle sweat stains with multiple approaches.
 We recommend tailoring your approach with the item itself.
 Dyed delicates, for example, should respond well to surfactants.
-We recommend But with light-colored, sturdy items, save yourself some energy: We recommend you to make a paste of baking soda and warm water and rub it into the stain.
+We recommend But with light-coloured, sturdy items, save yourself some energy: We recommend you make a paste of baking soda and warm water and rub it into the stain.
 Let it dry for up to two hours and then wash it out.